 Stainless steel sheets are good in corrosive environments, where a combination with strength is important.
 Mostly used for all kinds of surgical instruments, cutlery, kitchen accessories, sinks, etc. Still, there are great industrial use cases for storage tanks, valves, piping and the like.

-Aluminium sheets may not be so common for every engineer because of its heavier price-tag.
+Aluminium sheets may not be so common for every engineer because of their heavier price tag.
 Still, aluminium finds a lot of use throughout the industry because of its standout qualities.

 It is corrosion-resistant (still, aluminium corrosion does occur) but most importantly, strong and lightweight.
 This makes it especially central for the transportation industry where each extra kg results in long-term losses.
 Consumer goods like phones, laptops, etc. often have durable and light casings made of aluminium.